1j01/audio-sponge/README.md

 soak up some sound, and squeeze some out

+maybe it music

+### what it do tho:

-* globs a bunch of files (TODO: stream from other sources)
+* globs a bunch of audio files (TODO: stream from other sources)

-* chooses random byte ranges (TODO: detect beats and such)
+* chooses random ranges in the sources (TODO: detect beats and such)

-* plays them in a fixed rhythm (TODO: rhyme and reason)
+* plays sounds back with random rhythms (TODO: rhyme and reason)

 * streams to listeners on a webpage (TODO: host stream and site)

 ------------

+### Are these songs?

+no they just names:

 * In equal and opposite measure
 * Cathartic cacophony